PJM’s Coal Bias Is Giving Us Pollution, High Electric Bills

 Air photo of Brandon Shores Coal Plant in Anne Arundel County, Maryland, near Baltimore.

-Despite these challenges with PJM, there are exciting reforms being discussed.
-For the first time in decades, PJM is filling two board seats and the CEO position.
-New leadership could usher in long–overdue reforms, or, if fossil fuel interests fill the seats, we could see more of the same.
+Despite these challenges with PJM, reforms are being discussed.
+For the first time in decades, this fall PJM filled two board seats and will appoint a new CEO.
+New leadership could finally bring PJM into the 21st century, prioritizing clean energy integration and consumer affordability.
+Or, if fossil fuel interests fill the seats, we could see more of the same: higher bills, higher emissions, and fewer options for customers.

-This winter, PJM is reforming the Reliability Must Run (RMR) process that forced the Maryland coal plants to stay online.
-Consumers in Maryland and across the region must make it clear that we can never again be required to pay more for electricity to keep coal plants online.
+This winter, PJM will revisit what it calls the Reliability Must Run rule, the provision that forced the Maryland coal plants to stay online — and could do the same elsewhere.
+The stakes could not be higher.
+This isn’t about something abstract.
+It’s about being able to afford to keep the lights on.
+Consumers and elected leaders across the region must make it clear that we can never again be required to pay more for electricity to keep old coal plants online.

 About the author: